Stax

 Frequently asked questions

-- Ohm's Law states that the current through a conductor is proportional to the voltage across it: V = I × R, where V is voltage (volts), I is current (amperes), and R is resistance (ohms).
+Ohm's Law states that the current through a conductor is directly proportional to the voltage across it and inversely proportional to its resistance: V = I × R, where V is voltage in volts, I is current in amperes, and R is resistance in ohms.
+It is the foundational relationship for all basic circuit analysis and component selection.

 Related tools